tomyy4/chargepoint-system/README.md

 To run the project:

-1 - Create the .env file based on the env.template
+- Create the .env file based on the env.template

+If you are running docker, make sure to set the variables in the file docker.env
-2 - run docker-compose up
+- run docker-compose up

 To run the tests:
 - python manage.py test --settings=main.test_settings